RubberDuckShobe/Resonite-Conversation-Starter/README.md

 # Neos-Conversation-Starter
+Hosts files for my Neos conversation starter.<br>
+The item this code belongs to can be found in my public folder which can be spawned out by pasting the following link inside of Neos. ``neosrec:///U-m1nt-/R-39e82928-a499-445a-be77-ea44720867ef``<br>
-Hosts files for my Neos conversation starter. **Contributions and translations are much appreciated and needed!**
+**Contributions and translations are much appreciated and needed!**

-## File and folder structure
+## File and folder structure:
+---
 The layout of the files/folders that needs to be followed in order for the in-game UI to be able to use them is as follows:

 ``/language_code/topic.txt``